Semidefinite Programming and Ramsey Numbers: Results

 \subsection{Tournaments, directed graphs and further directions}

 Erd\H{o}s and Moser~\cite{MR0168494} noted that Ramsey's Theorem implies that for every $k$, there exists a minimum number $R(TT_k)$, such that every tournament on $R(TT_k)$ vertices contains a transitive tournament on $k$ vertices as a subtournament.
 The number $R(TT_k)$ is known for $1\le k\le 6$.
 Our method is applicable for this problem as well.
-We are not able to improve the upper bound on $R(TT_7)$ from~\cite{MR1628137} using flags of order $8$, but it seems that with a bit of patience computing with flags of order $9$ is feasible and might provide an improvement.
+We were able to improve the upper bound for $R(TT_7)$. \begin{theorem} $32\le R(TT_7)\le 53$. \end{theorem} The previous best upper bound was $54$ from~\cite{SF}.
+As an immediate consequence, we can improve the upper bound for all larger $k$, which was previously $54\cdot 2^{k-7}$. \begin{corollary} $R(TT_k)\le 53\cdot 2^{k-7}$ for $k\ge 7$. \end{corollary}

 It is also possible to use our method for Ramsey numbers of directed graphs in tournaments but we have not explored this direction.
-See the appendix for all bounds we have tried to improve.
+See the appendix for all bounds we have tried to improve, and for more information on the size of the computations.